scav/slack-sotw/README.md

 Create and manage the process up until the point where a poll should be made.

 ### Commands
-These are the planned commands
+Available commands

-For the judge
+For the weekly admin
 * `/sotw start <description>` start a new competition with the given description
 * `/sotw stop` stop the current active competition

-For everyone
+For everyone else (including weekly admin)
 * `/sotw list` list all songs in the currently active competition
 * `/sotw song <url>` this will add a song to this weeks contest
 * `/sotw vote <song_id> ` vote for a song currently in the active competition,